 I recently received my PhD in Economics from American University.
 I completed my MS in Resource Economics with concentration in Applied Econometrics (cum laude) from University of Massachusetts Amherst in 2015 and a B.A. in Economics (cum laude) and Mathematics from Williams College in 2013.

 During my graduate school, I accumulated six years of expertise in economic modeling, as well as management, visualization and econometric analysis of household survey, census and administrative data.
-My research agenda focuses on issues related to poverty, human capital, international aid and economic growth.
+My research agenda focuses on issues related to poverty, human capital, aid and economic development.